IgorFroehner/web_chain/README.md

 # Web Chain

-A flask app that saves the text data from users in a **PoW** based "blockchain".
-It had been created for with learning purpose.
+A flask app for blockchain visualization that saves the text data from users in a **PoW** based "blockchain".
+It had been created for purposes.

 ### Block Structure